ScriptCheck Implementation

 • The clinical check screen provides information/access to information that will assist the pharmacist with the clinical check.

-• Based on your pharmacy space available to manage the assembly process, think about limiting the number of packs allowed and/or the maximum number of baskets per picklist.
-You can set up these settings for your pharmacy from the scanning app settings.
+• Consider your pharmacy space available to manage the assembly process – if you decide on on the multiple patients workflow think about limiting the number of packs allowed and/or the maximum number of baskets per picklist.
+If you are using a single patient flow, you will still need some workspace for a single basket beside your PC and scanner.
+You can set up these settings for your pharmacy from the scanning app settings

 Frequently asked questions